jthompson2710/PyMTI-UAS/README.md

 # PyMTI-UAS
-This respository contains code used during the deveopment of the PyMTI-UAS system
+This respository contains code used during the development of the PyMTI-UAS system